dpt/davespace.co.uk/src/doodles/nuts.md

 [![Image](nuts/thumbs/armboing2.gif)](nuts/armboing2.mp4)
 <a>The ARM Powered® logo rendered as 3D.
 Click for an MP4 version.</a>

-## License & Credits
+## License, Trademarks & Credits

 The images are free for personal use.
 For any commercial use, customisations or commissions please contact me.

-ARM and the ARM Powered logo are property of ARM Ltd. As for the others... goodness only knows.
+ARM and the ARM Powered logo are property of ARM Ltd.
+As for the others... goodness only knows (I did go looking but gave up).

 Many of the shaders used are from the [Sanctus Library Addon](https://blendermarket.com/products/sanctus-library-addon---procedural-shaders-collection-for-blender).